-Department of Instructional Services Student Success Center
+Student Success Center

-The Department of Instructional Services provides a wide range of academic supports to all students at the College.
+The Student Success Center provides a wide range of academic supports to all students at the College.
+The Student Success Center has locations in the following spaces at each campus/center: Claremont: Room #123, Keene: Room #108 and Lebanon: Room #109.
 Students are encouraged to utilize the staff and resources available to help them achieve their academic goals.
 Some of the services available in the Student Success Center at River Valley Community College include general academic advising, peer and master tutoring, and study skills workshops.
 The department also functions as a coordinating point for enrolled students who require support with disabilities.
 Students who have been away from an academic environment for an extended period of time or might come underprepared for the academic rigor at the college can also find support in the Student Success Center.